TormodLandet/raschii/documentation/api_docs.rst

 Raschii Python API
 =========================

-Documentation of the Raschii Python API, automatically generated from the source-code comments.
+Documentation of the Raschii Python API, automatically generated from the source code comments.

 .. contents::
    :local: